 Trans-Epidermal Water Loss (TEWL) Assessment

-Demonstrators:
+Demonstrators: Saahil Baghel and Maja Nikolajsen

-Prepare PBS by dissolving one tablet in 200 milliliters of deionized water [1] and degas the solution in an ultrasonic bath for 20 minutes [2].
+Prepare PBS by dissolving one tablet in 200 milliliters of ultrapure water [1] and degas the solution in an ultrasonic bath for 20 minutes [2].

-Talent dissolving a tablet into a beaker of deionized water and stirring.
+Talent dissolving a tablet into a beaker of ultrapure water and stirring.

 Talent placing the PBS solution into an ultrasonic bath for degassing.

-Then, turn on the water bath connected to the Franz diffusion cells and add approximately 10 milliliters of degassed PBS and a magnetic bead to each cell [1].
-Start magnetic stirring at 600 revolutions per minute and adjust the temperature to 37 degrees Celsius [2].
+Then, turn on the water bath connected to the Franz diffusion cells and add approximately 12 milliliters of degassed PBS and a magnetic bead to each cell [1].
+Start magnetic stirring and adjust the temperature to 43 degrees Celsius [2].

 Talent pouring PBS into Franz cells and dropping in magnetic beads.